earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Sakai, Naoki. *Translation and Subjectivity: On Japan and Cultural Nationalism*.
 Minneapolis: University of Minnesota Press, 1997.

-* [Sekine][sc], Seizo. _A Comparative Study of the Origins of Ethical Thought: Hellenism and Hebraism_.
+* Sekine, Seizo. _A Comparative Study of the Origins of Ethical Thought: Hellenism and Hebraism_.
 Translated by Judy Wakabayashi.
 Lanham, Maryland: Rowman and Littlefield, 2005.

 * ⎯⎯⎯. _Transcendency and symbols in the Old Testament: A genealogy of the hermeneutical experiences_.
 Translated by Judy Wakabayashi.
 Berlin: Walter de Gruyter, 1999.

 * Shirane, Haruo. _Traces of Dreams: Landscape, Cultural Memory, and the Poetry of Bashō_.
 Stanford: Stanford University Press, 1998.

 * Shun, Kwong-Loi. _Mencius and Early Chinese Thought_.
 Stanford University Press, 1997.

+* Snow, C. P. _The Two Cultures and the Scientific Revolution_.
+Cambridge University Press, 1961.

 * Tolstoy, Leo. _What is Art?
 And Essays on Art_.
 Translated by Aylmer Maude.
 New York: Oxford University Press, 1962.